How does inflation affect your savings?

 Over the past few years, inflation has been high for several reasons.

-The Russia-Ukraine conflict and a post-pandemic surge in energy demand caused global financial disruption that was felt persistently, driving up the prices of essential commodities from fuel to food.
+Russia’s war in Ukraine and a post-pandemic surge in energy demand caused global financial disruption that drove up prices of essential commodities from fuel to food.

-So, what does all this mean for you and your savings?
+So, what does all this mean and how does it affect your savings?

 What is inflation?